Why No One's Going To Timbuktu These Days

 In the historic city of Segou, about 150 miles north of the capital, Bamako, the effects are obvious.

-TAMASIN FORD, BYLINE: The engine of the brightly painted pinasse, a wooden boat handcrafted with a swooping wicker canopy, slowly starts up.
-Modibo Ballo has been taking tourists out on the wide, stretching Niger River for more than 12 years.
+On a recent day, the engine of the brightly painted pinasse, a wooden boat handcrafted with a swooping wicker canopy, slowly starts up.

-FORD: It's a similar story all over Segou.
+The story repeats itself all over Segou.
 Hotels are laying off staff or closing down altogether.
-Boutique riverside restaurants are empty, and the tourist guides and craft sellers sit around drinking green tea with little to do.
+Boutique riverside restaurants are empty, and the tourist guides and craft sellers sit around drinking green tea — with little do to.

-BALLO: So really this crisis, I don't know what to say, but we are suffering, that's really 100 percent sure, because our job is tourism.
-If there is no tourism we don't know anything to do.
+"So, really, this crisis, I don't know what to say, but we are suffering, that's 100 percent sure," Ballo says.
+"Because our job is tourism, and if there is no tourism we don't know anything to do."

-FORD: Tourism is Mali's third-biggest revenue generator.
-Close to 170,000 people visited the country last year, each spending more than $100 a day.
-Only about 7,000 came through in the first half of this year.
-That's a huge blow for the economy.
-Ousmane Ag Rhissa is the minister of handicrafts and tourism in Mali.
+Tourism is Mali's third-biggest revenue generator.
+Nearly 170,000 people visited the country last year, each spending more than $100 a day.